-In the popular CMOS and BiCMOS technologies, the chip components (gates, cells) do not draw steady state power supply current.
-Instead, they draw current only when they make a logic transition.
-While this is considered an attractive low-power feature of these technologies, it makes the power-dissipation highly dependent on the switching activity inside these circuits.
+In CMOS and BiCMOS technologies, the chip components (gates, cells) draw power supply current only during a logic transition (if we ignore the small leakage current).
+While this is considered an attractive low-power feature of these technologies, it makes the powerdissipation highly dependent on the switching activity inside these circuits.
 Simply put, a more active circuit will consume more power.
 This complicates the power estimation problem because the power becomes a moving target - it is input pattern-dependent.